 If you have a University appointment, you may be enrolled in a health insurance plan as a benefit of your employment.
 The University will pay a portion of the cost for your (and your dependents’) coverage, but you will also be responsible for a portion of the cost.
 In addition, you will be required to purchase medical evacuation and repatriation coverage.

 The insurance premiums are determined annually.
-Refer to the Student Medical Insurance website for current costs.
+Refer to the Student Health Insurance website for current costs.

-Complete the Enrollment Form for International Student Health Insurance, and submit it along with payment to UB's Student Medical Insurance Office, 1Capen, North Campus.
+Complete the Enrollment Form for International Student Health Insurance, and submit it along with payment to UB's Student Health Insurance Office, 1Capen, North Campus.

 SUNY requires you to have medical evacuation and repatriation insurance.
 Therefore, even if you are able to waive the basic SUNY health insurance, you will have to purchase the SUNY medical evacuation and repatriation insurance unless you already have such coverage.
 (Medical evacuation insurance pays for you to be transported to the nearest medical facility or your home country in case of serious illness or injury.
 Repatriation insurance pays for your remains to be transported to your home country in case of death.)

 To have your policy reviewed, the first step is to complete the International Health Insurance Waiver Form.
-Then, your policy will be reviewed by the Student Medical Insurance Office.
+Then, your policy will be reviewed by the Student Health Insurance Office.